-One could analytically ascribe a cost to such PBIs based on the team size, its velocity, and the absence duration.
+One could analytically ascribe a cost to such PBIs based on the Development Team size, its velocity, and the absence duration.
 However, Development Team performance is rarely linear in the number of available team members.
 Different team members perform differently, but more important, an effective team works as a gestalt whose members multiply each other’s effectiveness rather than just linearly adding to each others’ contributions.
-This is why we let the team estimate instead of using typical Project Management calculations.
+This is why we let the Development Team estimate instead of using typical Project Management calculations.
 The common practice of letting the Product Owner (or even the team) adjust the velocity mechanically falls into this trap.
 There are further subtleties that the team estimation can accommodate.
-For example, adjusting merely for the Team member’s absence doesn’t acknowledge the effort of re-integrating them into the team on their return: to learn how the implementation, organization, market, and requirements have changed in their absence.
+For example, adjusting merely for the Development Team member’s absence doesn’t acknowledge the effort of re-integrating them into the team on their return: to learn how the implementation, organization, market, and requirements have changed in their absence.

 Given these realities, the pattern has limitations in how it affects the accuracy of the Sprint forecast.
-Nonetheless, first: it directly supports the following Scrum principles:
+Nonetheless, first, it directly supports the following Scrum principles:

 This pattern is of course a two-edged sword, and each culture will modulate the boundaries of application of this pattern.
 It’s important to ponder the stipulation that the Product Owner can neither schedule nor refuse personal absences that are traditionally matters of personal employee choice and discretion.
 Some cultures may give Product Owners leeway in allowing or disallowing activities such as conference attendance (though vacation in particular is outside the Product Owner’s purview.)
 We use vacation as the exemplary case in this pattern to emphasize the Scrum principles above.

 Another challenge exposed by this pattern is the awkwardness of publicly estimating individual contribution.
 It may insult Jim if Sue’s vacation reduces velocity by 30, and Jim’s vacation reduces velocity by 20.
 In practice the identity of the individual isn’t the only factor in sizing such cost: for example, different technology mixes in a Sprint lead to variance in the cost of different individuals’ absences, as do other variations.
-However, in any case, the Team will realize a change in velocity during a Team member absence, and that will lead to the same issue of quantifying the value of the individual to the team.
+However, in any case, the Development Team will realize a change in velocity during a team member absence, and that will lead to the same issue of quantifying the value of the individual to the team.
 The fact is that the natural variance in velocity is likely to overshadow variances in the identity of the person absent, and it is unlikely that there are enough data to make any statistically significant judgment about such costs.
 Perception is everything; however, the ScrumMaster must educate the Scrum Team that variance in the estimation of a Vacation PBI is natural.

 Some have argued that this is a complicated or overly long pattern.
 While the arguments are intricate, the solution is not.
 The traditions against such common-sense approaches are strong, which is why the forces here are sometimes hard.

-These arguments and adjustments aside, the ceremonial inclusion of such absences on the Product Backlog make visible that care for the personal well-being of team members (through vacation, medical care, etc.) is indeed part of the corporate value proposition.
+These arguments and adjustments aside, the ceremonial inclusion of such absences on the Product Backlog makes visible that care for the personal well-being of team members (through vacation, medical care, etc.) is indeed part of the corporate value proposition.
 It shows that management cares.
-Management sympathy or empathy has empirically increases productivity while disdain for such personal concerns can demotivate the team or build resentment.
-This is all within the Scrum spirit of extending the notion of value beyond the product, into concern for the team and its people, as exemplified in the mission statement of Toyota’s Nummi plant: (, p.
+Management sympathy or empathy has empirically increased productivity while disdain for such personal concerns can demotivate the team or build resentment.
+This is all within the Scrum spirit of extending the notion of value beyond the product, into concern for the team and its people, as exemplified in the mission statement of Toyota’s NUMMI plant: (, p.
 80)

 Regarding transparency, the Product Backlog is an established information radiator and organ of transparency in the Scrum culture.
 Making extraordinary absences into PBIs takes away their extraordinariness; all necessary information is transparent.
 Any local adaptation of a Sprint velocity complicates the bookkeeping of velocity because it means keeping a history (“undo stack”) of such adjustments that someone must process when the absence is over.

 This approach is one example of using the Product Backlog for value concerns beyond what product increments yield for the corporation.
 Treating such absences as PBIs also makes it visible on the Product Backlog approximately when and how the absence will affect the inclusion of individual product increments in projected releases.
-If the team adjusts the Sprint velocity instead, then each Sprint has a custom velocity, and that seriously complicates the predictions provided by simple, manual tools as well as by more sophisticated computer-aided tools.
+If the Development Team adjusts the Sprint velocity instead, then each Sprint has a custom velocity, and that seriously complicates the predictions provided by simple, manual tools as well as by more sophisticated computer-aided tools.
 These complications make the Product Backlogs unwieldy to interpret.